EmilyLindsay-Smith/academic-website/content/post/coding.md

 - Code to check if word exhibits vowel harmony

 ## LATEX
-- My MPhil thesis and submitted work
 - Slides for teaching and conference presentations
 - Handouts
 - Conference abstracts
+- My MPhil and DPhil theses and submitted work

 All in all, totally worth it